ibm-cloud-docs/EventStreams/getting-started.md

    The topic is the core of {{site.data.keyword.messagehub}} flows.
 Data passes through a topic from producing applications to consuming applications.

-   We'll be using the {{site.data.keyword.Bluemix_notm}} console (UI) to create the topic, and will reference it when starting the application.
+   We use the {{site.data.keyword.Bluemix_notm}} console (UI) to create the topic and reference it when we start the application.

       a.
 Go to the **Topics** tab.